 I didn’t have a lot of direction at this point, I just knew that I wanted to dress better.
 So, I bought cuter t-shirts.
 Seriously, this was my sad, sad answer to my wardrobe problems.
 Thankfully, I found What Not to Wear.
 I can’t remember how I found it, but I am glad that I did.
 The show opened my eyes to all the cute clothing that I was missing, and it helped me find some direction.

 One thing I learned is that you should dress to suit your life.
 My life is simple, and so are my tastes.
 I love cardigans, pencil skirts, argyle sweaters, blazers, button-up shirts with mandarin collars, ballet flats and dark wash jeans.
 These are now my wardrobe staples.
 At heart though, I am still a jeans and t-shirt girl, but I have left behind the baseball and logo tees of my youth.
-Now when I buy a t-shit I look for ones that have an unusual detailing or print.
+Now when I buy a t-shirt I look for ones that have an unusual detailing or print.
 I have this great turquoise tee that has a banded bottom and crocheted collar and sleeves.
 It is so cute and still me, but more age appropriate.

 That is something else I learned from Stacy and Clinton, you should dress your age.
 I have always looked young for my age, but I don’t want to look that way because of my clothes.
 Because of What Not to Wear, I now know, that if the main clientele of a store is teenagers, that store is not for me.